lunchbag/hugo-blog/content/posts/company-of-one.md

 As an engineering team of one, it's nearly impossible to always get it right the first time, despite having tests (what if I missed an edge case?) or testing locally extensively (how I think my users will use a feature is not always so).

-Aside from the additional safeguard, it's nice to have a cohort of users with whom I can have a more candid conversation about Lunch Money.
-It's also a great way to show your champions that their feedback is valued!
+The beta-testing program has provided some additional benefits.
+It's nice to have a cohort of users with whom I can have a more candid conversation about Lunch Money and it's also a great way to show users that their feedback is valued!

 ## Automate later than you need to